 Les Arcs’ express funicular

-Once we got our cable-car passes we started our exploration of Les Arcs at an altitude of 750m.
-Our 5 year-old girl Aimée really enjoyed the steep ride!
+Once we got our cable car passes, we explored Les Arcs at an altitude of 750m.
+Our 5-year-old girl Aimée really enjoyed the steep ride!

 Les Arcs’ express climbs 818m between Bourg-Saint-Maurice and Arc 1600 in 7 minutes.